What are the key nodes of power in the network of healthcare?

 What roles do former government employees play in the health care industry?

-Privatization and commercialization of health is increasing in countries all over the world.
+Privatization, financialization, and commercialization of health is increasing in countries all over the world.
 In countries in need of strengthened public health systems, governments and international financial institutions look towards private solutions to reach universal health care.
 In countries with robust public health systems, such as in Europe and Canada, governments increasingly choose to allow private actors to purchase and administer aspects of the health system rather than bolster public health services.
-These decisions are made as increasing evidence shows that the private sector engagement in healthcare contributes to a widening health equity gap.
+These decisions are made even as increasing evidence shows that the private sector engagement in healthcare contributes to a widening health equity gap.

 Extracting more and more profit from the health care system–at the expense of people’s health–becomes possible as democratically controlled public health systems are opened to private corporations.
 Their activities are increasingly unregulated and their complex operations are often hidden from regular people.
 This project aims to uncover the connections between directors of corporations, their relations to government, and private equity (such as hedge funds) that are driving the global proliferation of privatization, financialization, and commercialization of health.